 That’s how Z’s life was spared.
 She was one of only 1,608 Iraqis accepted by the USA at a time when an estimated 4.5 million Iraqis were displaced by the war.

-Ten years later I am returning from my volunteer trip to discover that Lesvos, an island of about 80,000 residents, has hosted, at last count, 500,000+ Syrian refugees while the United States, with a population of 320 million, has only accepted 2,290 refugees since the Syrian civil war began in 2011.
+Ten years later, I am returning from my volunteer trip to discover that Lesvos, an island of about 80,000 residents, has hosted, at last count, 500,000+ Syrian refugees while the United States (on date of this publication), with a population of 320 million, has only accepted 2,290 refugees since the Syrian civil war began in 2011.

 2,290 – of an estimated 12 million Syrians displaced by war.